A Luna \'etale slice theorem for algebraic stacks: Local applications

+\begin{theorem} Let $X$ be a quasi-separated algebraic space, locally of finite type over an algebraically closed field $k$.
+Let $G$ be an affine group scheme of finite type over $k$ acting on $X$.
+Let $x \in X(k)$ be a point with linearly reductive stabilizer $G_x$.
+Then there exists an affine scheme $W$ with an action of $G$ and a $G$-equivariant \'etale neighborhood $(W,w) \to (X,x)$ that induces an isomorphism of stabilizers at $w$. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{T:sumi3}] By Theorem \ref{T:field}, there exists an \'etale neighborhood $f\colon (\cW,w) \to ([X/G],x)$ such that $\cW$ is cohomologically affine, $f$ induces an isomorphism of stabilizers at $w$, and $w$ is a closed point.
-By Proposition~\ref{P:refinement}~\itemref{P:refinement:affine_diag}, we can assume after shrinking $\cW$ that the composition $\cW \to [X/G] \to BG$ is affine.
-It follows that $W = \cW \times_{[X/G]} X$ is affine and that $W \to X$ is an $G$-equivariant \'etale neighborhood of $x$. \end{proof}
+\begin{proof} By Theorem \ref{T:field}, there exists an \'etale neighborhood $f\colon (\cW,w) \to ([X/G],x)$ such that $\cW$ is cohomologically affine, $f$ induces an isomorphism of stabilizers at $w$, and $w$ is a closed point.
+By Proposition~\ref{P:refinement}, we can assume after shrinking $\cW$ that the composition $\cW \to [X/G] \to BG$ is affine.
+It follows that $W = \cW \times_{[X/G]} X$ is affine and that $W \to X$ is a $G$-equivariant \'etale neighborhood of $x$.
+If we also let $w\in W$ denote the unique preimage of $x$, then $G_w=G_x$. \end{proof}

+Theorem \ref{T:sumi3} is a partial generalization of another result of Sumihiro~\cite[Lem.~8]{sumihiro}, \cite[Thm.~3.8]{sumihiro2}.
+He proves the existence of an open $G$-equivariant covering by quasi-projective subschemes when $X$ is a normal scheme and $G$ is connected.